Passyunk & 8th

 LEARNING EXPERIENCES

-Youth were able to approach light from a different perspective: not only being functional, but also being able to create atmosphere, transmit messages and express emotions.
-An interesting introduction to light and the role it plays in our lives.
+Youth learned to approach light from a different perspective– not only as functional, but also as a medium to create atmosphere, convey messages and express emotions.
+This served as an interesting introduction to the role light plays in our lives.

 COLLECTIVE CREATION

-We used our placemaking approach to reimagine the space and reclaim it as a nighttime destination where a diversity of interests and ideas come together.
+We applied our placemaking approach to reimagine the space, transforming it into a nighttime destination where diverse interests and ideas could converge.

-Through observation and participatory diagnosis, the young people identified needs and opportunities for the space, collectively designing the intervention.
+Through observation and participatory assessment, youth identified the spaces’ needs and opportunities, collectively designing the intervention.

-To create the light installation, a final outdoor fabrication workshop was held between the participants and other people from the community who came out interested in the transformation that was taking place.
+A final outdoor fabrication workshop was held between the youth participants and members of the community, interested in the transformation taking place, where they collectively created the light installation.

 What?

-The participants built light modules/boxes with translucent materials and colored light bulbs.
+The participants built light modules/boxes using translucent materials and colored light bulbs.

-Afterwards, they decorated their boxes individually or in pairs, following the themes they chose as a group:
+They then decorated their boxes individually or in pairs, following the theme of nature and community they selected as a group.

 This will become a temporal night-destination, a community-owned environment.

-The community appropriated the space for a night in which the young people carried out some activities.
-The activation provided a nighttime destination for community cohesion and socializing that had been limited in the context of the pandemic.
+The community reclaimed the space for one night in which the young people organized various activities.
+The event provided a nighttime destination for community cohesion and socializing that had been limited in the context of the pandemic.

 Who?